TritonVM/triton-vm/specification/arithmetization.md

 *** Relations to Other Tables**

 1. An Evaluation Argument establishes that the set of rows corresponds to the instructions as given by the [Program Table](#program-table).
-1. A Permutation Argument establishes that the set of remaining rows corresponds to the values of the registers (`ip, ci, ni`) of the [Processor Table](#processor-table).
+1. A Permutation Argument establishes that the set of remaining rows corresponds to the values of the registers (`ip, ci, arg`) of the [Processor Table](#processor-table).

 ### Jump Stack Table